- Meat is the first ingredient – 1 Star

 Where To Buy Friskies Wet Cat Food

-We recommend purchasing your pet products from Chewy.com.
+We do not recommend this cat food.
+However, we find that Chewy. is the best place to purchase cat food and other pet products.
 They continually prove that they walk the walk while talking the talk, and I’ve never dealt with a more dedicated pet-parent base of people than those who work at Chewy.

 Check out our ratings and reviews of the best cat foods in our comprehensive, data-backed guide right here.